JGCRI/gcam-doc/energy.md

 Within building services, the structures and functional forms are similar to any other GCAM sector, described in [Energy Technologies](en_technologies.html).

-**Exogenous Residential Floorspace**
+**Exogenous Floorspace**

-If the base assumptions are not desired, user-specified building floorspace values (in billion m^2) can be added in a .csv file that is outside that datasystem.
+If the base assumptions are not desired, user-specified residential or commercial building floorspace values (in billion m^2) can be added in a .csv file that is outside that datasystem.
 An XML can be generated from this .csv through Model Interface using the following header:

 *Floorspace, world/+{name}region, region/+{name}gcam-consumer, gcam-consumer/+{name}nodeInput, nodeInput/+{name}building-node-input, building-node-input/+{year}base-building-size, building-node-input/+base-building-size, scenario, scenario/world*